regl-project/regl/API.md

     view: regl.prop('view'),
     projection: regl.prop('projection')
-  }
+  },

   attributes: {
-    // here we are using 'positions' proeprty of the mesh
+    // here we are using 'positions' property of the mesh
     position: regl.this('positions')
   },